How to Sanitize Shoes Before Entering the House

 Lest you worry that you need to borrow grandpa’s cozy slippers to maintain good foot health, know that the world of indoor shoes has recently received a significant fashion upgrade.

 You can now purchase a wide variety of men’s and women’s outdoor and indoor slippers that offer arch support without compromising on comfort or style.
-Ladies can choose from a veritable rainbow of colors and patterns in a wide range of styles, from upgraded sandals like the Gracie Toe Post Slipper to trendy (and ultra-soft) mules, like the Gemma Mule Slippers.
+Ladies can choose from a veritable rainbow of colors and patterns in a wide range of styles, from upgraded sandals like the Relax II Slippers to trendy (and ultra-soft) mules, like the Gemma II Mule Slippers.

-Gentlemen have an equally excellent range of supportive and comfortable styles in classic neutral colors and patterns, like the casual Kiwi Slide Sandal or the posh Gustavo Slipper.
+Gentlemen have an equally excellent range of supportive and comfortable styles in classic neutral colors and patterns, like the casual Alfons Mule Slippers or the posh Gustavo Slippers.

 A Shoe for Every Occasion